-Although DeSantis suspended Florida prosecutor Andrew Warren for his stance on the 15-week abortion ban, there is a way for Warren to get back.
+Although DeSantis suspended Florida prosecutor Andrew Warren for his stance on the 15-week abortion ban, Warren has a way to get back.
 Under Florida law, the state senate can reinstate the democrat suspended or support his suspension.

-Besides the Republican-controlled state senate decision, under Florida law, Warren can also contest his suspension in court.
+Besides the Republican-controlled state senate decision, Warren can also contest his suspension in court under Florida law.
 DeSantis did not answer emails seeking comment Sunday on the state senate’s authority to reinstate Warren.

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.